helloam/winebroker/README.md

 ## Credits:

 This app was created with the guidance of Brad Traversy's [MERN e-commerce from Scratch course on Udemy](https://www.udemy.com/course/mern-ecommerce).
-As a next phase, I am looking to expand features and functionality by adding the elements listed above for future development.
+As a next phase, I am looking to expand features and functionality some of which are listed above for future development.

 ## Questions or Comments?